 When the “hand off” was successful, the new player will cross the room to the next players waiting.
 The team that finishes with all of their players first wins the game.

 While you are playing these games, keeping a running total of points for each player.
 When you have completed all of the games you want to play, simply tally the points.
 The player with the most points, wins.
-We hope you love playing these fun Valentine’s Day games as much as we have!
+I hope you love playing these fun Valentine’s Day games as much as I have!

 Have FUN playing Minute to Win it Valentine’s Day Games!